 The continuous provision will be planned weekly.
 This will be linked to the topic and the book the children are reading.
 Planning will be based around a book which is linked to the half termly topic.
 The continuous provision activities might be linked to this book and topic while including a rich environment for the children to learn through play and exploration.
 Plans will include links to the seven areas as well as ideas for depth/challenge.
 Communication and language is a focus for all activities.
 The plans include indoor and outdoor areas which will be set up for the week.
-Each area that has been set up in the provision should include a table sign and a modelled example of what the children have been asked to do.
-Environments should include real life and purposeful experiences for the children.
+Each area that has been set up in the provision should include real life and purposeful experiences for the children.

-Autumn 1 Week 4 Topic: Ourselves Book: Only One You Inside Provision Literacy Area Maths Area Small World Play Children to write a word to describe themselves on their own little 'rockfish'.
+Autumn 1 Week 4 Topic: Ourselves Book: Only One You Inside Provision Children to write a word to describe themselves on their own little 'rockfish'.
 This can then be used to create a large class fish made up with words from every child to be display our uniqueness Literacy Children to have large colourful numbered rocks up to the number 5.
 They then need to match the same amount of pebloses to the correct number practising their subitising skills.
 Maths Under the sea Communication and Language: Children to be encouraged to explain why they chose that specific word.
 Taiking tins to be provided saying 'Tell me why you are special'.'
 Communication and Language: Can children discuss the different sizes of the rocks and make comparisons.
 Maths Communication and Language: Children begin to name the animals they can see.
 How are the animals different?
 Which is their favorite sea animal?
 Is this different to their friends?
 Depth: Children can discuss their favourite colours and decorate the border of their word.
 Depth: Children to have numbers to trace given to practise writing their numbers to 5 once they have made the amount.
 Depth: Explore how each sea animal sounds toll give the children some new ideas to play and practise new knowledge.
 Creative Area Role Play Corner ICT Area Children to bring rocks into school to decorate creating their own unique design.
 Teachers to provide examples they have created.
 EAD Home Corner Pattern making programme available for children.
 Children to make their own individual patterns.

 U Continuous Provision I Communication and Language: Adults to engage children in conversation behind their colour choices and patterns.
 Key vocabulary ideas: bright, colourful, mixing, pattern, shape.
-Elicit comments from the children about the details they see in the 'rockflsh.'
+Elicit comments from the children about the details they see in the 'rockflah."
 Communication and Language: Engage the children in conversation about how their home is similaridifferent to the one in school.
 Link back to the story about us being different and our homes being different.
 Adults to model a variety of language related to a house setting.
 Communication and Language: Children to discuss their pattern and colour choices.
 Adults to encourage children to explain their choices and ask the children why.
-C&L Depth: Children to take their pebble on our journey around their classroom.
+CAL Depth: Children to take their pebble on our journey around their classroom.
 What have they learnt about their new classroom over the last few weeks that they can share with their pebble?
 Depth: Children to be supported to develop their confidence when exploring and creating new scenarios and situations.
 PSED Depth: